Course ObjectiveOn successful completion of this course you will be a confident writer

 to work on any individual problems you may have using the ELS-Online

 Teaching MethodsThe course consists of four plenary lectures, complemented by 2 seminars

 in groups of approx. 20-25 students per group.

 Method of AssessmentThe final product comprises a research report [in the form of an

-into the course you submit the draft introduction of your text, and you
+into the course you submit the draft introduction and methods sections

 Your text will receive a pass/fail assessment.
 If you fail, you will be